asamarco/spectral/README.md

 - Safari 14+
 - Edge 90+

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## License

 This project is open source and available under the MIT License.

-## Support

-For questions, issues, or feature requests, please open an issue in the repository or contact the development team.

 ---